A look into our company and who we are.

 -Clip all zip ties and undue all cable ties so all wires and lines are free.

 -Remove bar end cap bolt, thus removing the bar end cap, and freeing up the hand guard to be removed with the perches.
 Leave the hand guard attached to the perch.

 -Remove the clutch perch, use a #25 torx bit.

 -Before removing the instrument pod it is a good idea to take note of the angle the switches sit at with an angleometer.
 If you have an iphone you have an angleometer in your compass app.
 Measuring the angle vertically on the high/low switch seems to be the most accurate when measuring and repeatable on the install.

--Remove the instrument pod using a 2mm allen.
+-Remove the left side instrument pod, it should require 2mm allen, but could be a T20 torx.
 You should be able to loosen the bolts pinching the pod together, then slide the pod off of the end of the bar once the left grip has been removed.
 If the wires prevent the pod from sliding all of the way off leave it loose and slide it off when you remove the bar from the clamps.

 -You will notice that the left grip hangs off of the bar about an inch, the exposed area of the grip is supported by the bar end which you just removed.

 -Remove the left grip.
 The left grip is mounted on a grip tube and bolted to the bar.
 To remove the left grip you will need a #20 torx.
 The left grip is bolted to the bar.
 Roll back the inside flange of the left grip and you will see the bolt.

 -On some models there are two bolts securing the left grip, others have a through bolt and nut.

 -Now all of your clutch side controls should be removed, unless you are waiting to slide the instrument pod off when removing the bar.